 Online deception is a major problem and especially prevalent in textual material, examples ranging from e-mail spam through fake online reviews to fake news.
 Modern natural language processing (NLP) techniques allow classifying text based on complex textual feature correlations involving word- or character-sequences, potentially appended with additional grammatical or semantic information.
-This project aims at developing and investigating NLP methods to detect different types of textual deception, with a particular emphasis on hate speech and trolling.
+This project aims at developing and investigating NLP methods for both offense and defense involving different types of textual deception.
 In particular, we identify weaknesses in existing detection schemes by devising attacks against them, and aim to improve the methods to be more resistant toward such attacks.
+Our current and recent work include

 - September 2018: Our paper on automatic fake restaurant review generation is presented at the European Symposium on Research in Computer Security (ESORICS 2018)